shahdhoss/Backend_slash_assessment/README.md

 ### Prerequisites

-This project requires npm to be installed in your system.
+-Node.js and npm: Ensure you have Node.js and npm installed on your system.
+You can download them from nodejs.org.
+-PostgreSQL: Ensure you have PostgreSQL installed and running on your system.

 ### Installation